 Artist Statement

-My work is inspired by the principles of Japanese art and minimalism, both of which emphasize simplicity and clarity.
-In a world that often values excess, my art explores the idea that less can be more—both visually and philosophically.
+My work explores the idea that less can be more—both visually and philosophically.

 Minimalism, for me, is not just an aesthetic choice but a lifestyle philosophy.
 It speaks to the value of living with less—whether in terms of material possessions, distractions, or emotional clutter—and finding richness in simplicity.
 Through my art, I hope to encourage viewers to consider their own relationship with excess and to find meaning in the quiet, unembellished moments that often go unnoticed.